nextstrain/ncov/narratives/ncov_trees-background_it.md

 <!-- Pathogens spread through rapid replication in one host followed by transmission to another host.
 An epidemic can only take off when one infection results in more than one subsequent infections. -->
 I patogeni si diffondono attraverso una replicazione rapida in un organismo ospite, seguita dalla trasmissione ad un altro organismo ospite. <!--Un'epidemia può verificarsi solo quando un'infezione risulta in più di una infezione successiva. -->
-Parliamo di un'epidemia solo quando un'infezione in organismo ospite dà succesivamente luogo a più di una infezione in altri organismi.
+Parliamo di un'epidemia solo quando un'infezione in organismo ospite dà succesivamente luogo a più di un'infezione in altri organismi.
 <br><br>
 <!-- As the pathogen replicates and spreads, its genome needs to be replicated many times and random mutations (copying mistakes) will accumulate in the genome; this is normal.
 Such random mutations can help to track the spread of the pathogen and learn about its transmission routes and dynamics. -->
 Quando il patogeno si replica e si diffonde, il suo genoma ha bisogno di essere replicato molte volte e mutazioni casuali (errori di replicazione) si accumulano sul genoma; questo è un fatto normale.
 Tali mutazioni casuali possono aiutare a tracciare la diffusione del patogeno e imparare cose sulle sue rotte di trasmissione e la sua dinamica.